raffaelecheula/catalyst_opt_tools/README.md

 - **Reaction Rate Prediction**: Tools to estimate or model reaction rates based on surface properties.
 - **Surface Property Analysis**: Utilities for analyzing key characteristics of catalytic surfaces.
 - **Data Handling**: Scripts for managing and processing input/output data related to catalytic systems.
-- **Modular Design**: Components are designed to be easily integrated into existing workflows or extended for new research.
+- **Modular Design**: Components are designed to be easily integrated into workflows.

 ## Installation